OSGeo/gdal/doc/source/drivers/raster/vrt.rst

        if a NoData pixel is found in one of the bands, if will be propagated to

        the output value.
-Otherwise, NoData pixels will be converted to NaN before
+Otherwise, NoData pixels will be passed to the expression

-       evaluating the expression.
-The expression can then use the ``isnan``
+       as-is.
+The expression can then use the ``NODATA`` variable (or ``isnodata``

-       function to test for these pixels and handle them accordingly.
+       muparser function) to test for these pixels and handle them accordingly.

        Within the expression, band values can be accessed: